Concept Paper · v15 Web Edition · April 2026

 The detachment process has two important characteristics that refine the idealized picture:

 Gyrophase dependence.
-At \(\varepsilon \approx 1\), the particle’s final pitch angle depends on its gyrophase at detachment.
+At ε ≈ 1, the particle’s final pitch angle depends on its gyrophase at detachment.
 The result is a statistical spread around the mean detachment angle, not a clean cutoff.
 However, the particle retains the bulk of the parallel momentum it accumulated in the strong-field region.
 Detachment does not reverse collimation; it freezes it at a non-ideal but useful point.

 Both effects reduce the directional efficiency from the idealized adiabatic prediction but do not eliminate the collimation advantage.
 The net effect is to bound the realistic directional efficiency to approximately 0.70–0.90, compared to the idealized 0.90–0.95 from the simple mirror formula.

 Figure 4.
 Adiabatic breakdown of a 2.9 MeV alpha particle trajectory at three magnetic field strengths.
-Left: at 10 T (nozzle throat), the Larmor radius is 2.4 cm and the particle spirals tightly along field lines (\(\varepsilon \approx 0.012\), fully adiabatic).
-Center: at 1 T, the Larmor radius grows to 24 cm and adiabaticity weakens (\(\varepsilon \approx 0.12\)).
-Right: at 0.1 T, the Larmor radius reaches 2.4 m and the adiabatic invariant breaks (\(\varepsilon \approx 1.2\)), causing the particle to detach from the field lines and go ballistic.
-The effective mirror ratio is bounded at \(R \approx 10\) by this breakdown.
+Left: at 10 T (nozzle throat), the Larmor radius is 2.4 cm and the particle spirals tightly along field lines (ε ≈ 0.012, fully adiabatic).
+Center: at 1 T, the Larmor radius grows to 24 cm and adiabaticity weakens (ε ≈ 0.12).
+Right: at 0.1 T, the Larmor radius reaches 2.4 m and the adiabatic invariant breaks (ε ≈ 1.2), causing the particle to detach from the field lines and go ballistic.
+The effective mirror ratio is bounded at R ≈ 10 by this breakdown.

 3. System Architecture (Conceptual)

-For 2.9 MeV alphas in a p-¹¹B plasma at electron temperature \(T_e \approx 300\) keV and density ~10²⁰ m⁻³, the thermalization timescale is of order 10–100 μs.
-The transit time for a 0.039c alpha through a ~1 m confinement region is approximately 0.1 μs.
-The alphas therefore have two to three orders of magnitude of margin to exit the confinement region before significant energy exchange with the bulk plasma.
+For 2.9 MeV alphas in a p-¹¹B plasma at electron temperature T_e ≈ 300 keV and density ~10²⁰ m⁻³, the thermalization timescale is of order 10–100 μs.
+The transit time for a 0.039c alpha through a ~1 m source region is approximately 0.1 μs.
+This comparison suggests a possible two-to-three-order-of-magnitude extraction margin, but the margin is not a proof: it depends on density, path length, field topology, wave activity, and the details of the ignition scheme.

 3.2 Magnetic Nozzle